Li Hong: Death and aftermath

 Li Hong had no sons.
 For a while, his nephew, Li Longji (the later Emperor Xuanzong), the son of Li Dan (the later Emperor Ruizong), was posthumously adopted into his line.
 During the reign of his brother Emperor Zhongzong, he was worshiped at the imperial temple (with the temple name of Yizong), and his wife, Crown Princess Pei, was posthumously honored Empress Ai and worshiped there as well.
-However, after Emperor Zhongzong's death and succession by Emperor Ruizong, the chancellors Yao Yuanzhi and Song Jing pointed out that it was inappropriate that Li Hong, who did not actually take the throne, to be worshipped with emperors.
-He was given a separate temple at Luoyang and no longer referred to by the temple name of Yizong.
+However, after Emperor Zhongzong's death and succession by Emperor Ruizong in 710, the chancellors Yao Yuanzhi and Song Jing pointed out that it was inappropriate that Li Hong, who did not actually take the throne, to be worshipped with emperors; an edict was then issued in Ruizong's name on 2 November, declaring that a separate temple was to be built at Luoyang.
+In c.February 718, during the reign of Emperor Xuanzong, the separate temple at Luoyang was completed, and Li Hong was worshipped there instead.
+He was also no longer referred to by the temple name of Yizong.